Billy-Shelton/Excel_Data_Project_Analyitics/Project_2-Analysis/README.md

 #### Extract

 - I first used Power Query to extract the original data (`data_salary_all.xlsx`) and create two queries:
-    - 🗃First one with all the data jobs information.
+    - First one with all the data jobs information.
     - The second listing the skills for each job ID.

 #### Transform